openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-12-08-off1-upgrade.md

 but for off1.

 We will:
-* add three 12T disks
+* add four 14T disks
 * add an adapter card for SSD
 * add two 2T nvme disk and one 14G optane, while keeping existing nvme
 * completely reinstall the system with Proxmox 7.4.1